-Permission to reside and work in Denmark for international staff at Aarhus University
+Permission to reside and work for international staff and guests at Aarhus University

 Nordic citizen